griquelme/tidyms/docs/quickstart.rst

 Data curation
 -------------

-In order to increase the confidence in the results obtained during analysis of the data, it's necessary to correct the bias in the data due to sample preparation and also remove any features that cannot be measured in an analytically robust way [4]_, [5]_.
+In order to increase confidence in the results obtained during data analysis, it's necessary to correct the bias in the data due to sample preparation and also remove any features that cannot be measured in an analytically robust way [4]_, [5]_.
 We call this process :term:`data curation`.
-In tidyms, the data curation is applied using :term:`filtration` and :term:`correction` steps to obtain a robust data matrix.
+In TidyMS, the data curation is applied using :term:`filtration` and :term:`correction` steps to obtain a robust data matrix.
 Before applying data curation, it's recommended to define a :term:`mapping`.
-A mapping is a dictionary that map a :term:`sample type` to a list of :term:`sample class`.
+A mapping is a dictionary that maps a sample type to a list of sample classes.
 You can still use the Filters and Correctors without setting a mapping, but defining one makes work easier, as it's used to set a default behaviour for the different Filters and Correctors that are used for data curation.
 These default values are